DuckTapeKiller/quick-font-scaler/README.md

 ### Manual Installation

-1. Download the latest release from the [Releases](https://github.com/DuckTapeKiller/quick-font-scaller) page.
+1. Download the latest release from the [Releases](https://github.com/DuckTapeKiller/quick-font-scaler) page.
 2. Extract the `main.js`, `manifest.json`, and `styles.css` files.
-3. Create a folder named `quick-font-scaller` in your vault's plugin directory:
+3. Create a folder named `quick-font-scaler` in your vault's plugin directory:
-    `<VaultFolder>/.obsidian/plugins/quick-font-scaller/`
+    `<VaultFolder>/.obsidian/plugins/quick-font-scaler/`
 4. Move the extracted files into this folder.
 5. Reload Obsidian and enable the plugin in settings.